dainsaint/garden/src/posts/visible-spectrum.md

 >

 my greens spread, earth-driven vines
-the love of being alive and
+the love of being alive
-the yearning to hold you all and
+the yearning to hold you all
-you will never taste my chlorophyll
+and you will never taste my chlorophyll
 but it will feed you all the same